openhab/openhab-docs/tutorials/getting_started/item_widgets.md

 Note, the `label` field of an Item's definition in a .items file or the label set on the Item is *not* used by MainUI.

-To customize the state of the Item the `State Description` metadata must be configured.
+To customize the state of the Item the "State Description" metadata must be configured.
-This metadata lets you define the format and any transformations to apply to the Itemâ's state before it is displayed.
+This metadata lets you define the format and any transformations to apply to the Item's state before it is displayed.
 When this metadata is defined, it will be used by default everywhere in MainUI.

 Field | What it does
 -|-
-Read Only | A toggle.
-When set it tells MainUI that the Item is not controllable (e.g. a Switch used to represent a sensor state) so a text/label widget will be used instead of a toggle.
+Read Only | A toggle when set tells MainUI that the Item is not controllable (e.g. a Switch used to represent a sensor state) so a text/label widget will be used instead of a toggle.
 Pattern | Defines the pattern used to display the state.
 This is where you will define the transformation and any other formatting information according to the same [syntax as used by sitemaps]({{base}}/configuration/items.html#state-presentation).
-Everything that can go between the `[ ]` in that doc (excluding the `[ ]` themselves) can go here.
+Everything that can go between the `[ ]` in an Item label as described by that doc (excluding the `[ ]` themselves) can go here.
 Min/Max/Step | Hints to MainUI used for slider, setpoint, and knob type widgets.
 Options | Can be used with Actions (see below) to provide a mapping between the state of the Item and a command to issue.

 There may be times when you want to suppress the state of the Item entirely.
-In those cases, enter ` ` (space) as the pattern and the Item's state will not be shown.
+In those cases, enter a space as the pattern and the Item's state will not be shown.

 ![state description](images/state_description.png)